chenyangnjit/jcoap/README.md

 #Implemented Features:

-.Reliable and Unreliable Messaging
+Reliable and Unreliable Messaging
-.Piggy-backed and Separate Response
+Piggy-backed and Separate Response
-.Simple to Use API
+Simple to Use API
-.Proxy implementation (CoAP-CoAP, CoAP-HTTP, HTTP-CoAP)
+Proxy implementation (CoAP-CoAP, CoAP-HTTP, HTTP-CoAP)
 Quickstart: Checkout the source code.
 The source code contains the folder ws4d-jcoap and ws4d-jcoap-applications.
 Both folder contain an Eclipse project file.
 Use the Eclipse import function to import both projects.
 In ws4d-jcoap-applications a basic server and a basic client example can be found.

 #Announcing the CoAP/HTTP-Proxy for jCoAP